mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

         }
     }

-The trick here is that the ``Client``'s ``authenticate`` method will configure a ``ClientInterface`` then make a call to any valid API URL (*this is required*).
-By making a call, the middleware will initiate the access token process and store it in the ``Integration`` entity's API keys through the :ref:`TokenPersistenceFactory<Integration Token Persistence>`.
-The URL is recommended to be something simple like a version check or fetching info for the authenticated user.
+The trick here is that the ``Client``'s ``authenticate`` method configures a ``ClientInterface`` and then calls to any valid API URL (*this is required*).
+The middleware initiates the access token process by making a call and storing it in the ``Integration`` entity's API keys through :ref:`TokenPersistenceFactory<Token Persistence>`.
+The URL is recommended to be something simple, like a version check or fetching info for the authenticated User.

-Here is an example of a client, assuming that the user has already logged in and the code is in the request.
+Here is an example of a client, assuming that the User has already logged in and the code is in the request.

 .. code-block:: php